Welcome to post two of the Healthy Eating Habits series! If you missed part one, you can catch up here: [Is Your Coffee Toxic?]

 A study on rats showed that both Yellow No. 6 and Red No. 40 “possess pathological and physiological liver and kidney toxicities in male Wistar albino rats.”
 (PubMed Central) However, Yellow No. 6 also “seems to be slightly genotoxic.”

 What can you do?
 Start eating whole foods instead of food in a package!
 Buy meat, fruit, vegetables, dairy, whole grains, and prepare your food.
 Learn how to make sauces and salad dressings at home.
 If you buy food in a package, check the label!
 Many candy companies have started making candy without artificial food coloring.
-Healthier options exist!
-We just need to look for them.
+Here are some healthier options:

 […] to post 3 about healthy eating habits!
 Here’s post one about coffee and post two about artificial food […]